 - Refuse to contribute to pet charities who promote microchips without informing pet owners of the risks.
 Tell them why.
 Suggestions#3

 - Challenge pet cancer organizations to study the rate of cancer in pets with and without microchips.
 Suggestions#4

-- Challenge veterinarians and veterinary organizations to update their risk assessments of microchips based on current adverse event reporting, risky products being introduced into the market and the current understanding of inflammatory disease.
+- Challenge veterinarians and veterinary organizations to update their risk assessments of microchips based on current adverse event reporting, risky products being introduced into the market and the current understanding of inflammatory and auto-immune disease.
 Suggestions#5

 - Demand veterinary organizations review and take a position on the compounded procedures involving microchip implant, being done on orphaned kittens and puppies and added to TNVR procedures.
 Suggestions#6

 - If your pet has a microchip, learn the symptoms of inflammatory disease.
 If your pet has symptoms, provide nutritional support.
 Consider inflammatory marker testing.
 Talk to you veterinarian.
 Know the symptoms of other toxins that may be related to your pets microchip.
 Suggestions#7